← Use cases

 Index article bodies for semantic (meaning-based) search, using cosine to compare how close two pieces of text are.

-With --async, the build runs as a background job (embedding generation + index materialization can take a while)—poll hotdata jobs until it finishes.
+With --async, the build runs as a background job.
+Embedding and index materialization can take a while, so poll hotdata jobs until it's done.

 Ask in plain language how refunds work and return the ~10 help articles that best match the question by meaning.

-Do that kind of search in SQL: closest matches first, with id, title, and how far each row is from the question—10 rows.
+Do that kind of search in SQL: closest matches first, with id, title, and how far each row is from the question.
+Limit to 10 rows.

-When an HNSW-capable ORDER BY … LIMIT pattern matches and the index is ready, the planner can answer nearest-neighbor without scanning the full table—otherwise distance still computes correctly, just slower.
+When your ORDER BY … LIMIT lines up with HNSW and the index is ready, the planner can skip scanning the whole table.
+If not, distances still compute.
+They are just slower without the shortcut.

 Who uses this

-• Support and documentation search ranked by semantic similarity.
+• Support and docs search ranked by meaning, not just keywords.

-• Product catalogs that combine similarity scores with relational filters.
+• Product catalogs mixing similarity with inventory, pricing, or eligibility filters.

-• Agents returning nearest-neighbor rows with distance in the same request path as other SQL.
+• Agents that need nearest-neighbor rows with distance metadata on the same path as other SQL.